 So why do we get "peeved"?
 I think it is simply because we have suddenly realized the world is different and the status quo is unlike what we remembered from our youth.
 And we don't like it.

 Keep the Faith!

 Note: All trademarks both marked and unmarked belong to their respective companies.

-Tim Bryce is the Managing Director of M. Bryce & Associates (MBA) of Palm Harbor, Florida and has over 30 years of experience in the management consulting field.
+Tim Bryce is a writer and the Managing Director of M. Bryce & Associates (MBA) of Palm Harbor, Florida and has over 30 years of experience in the management consulting field.
 He can be reached at firstname.lastname@example.org

 For Tim's columns, see: